Nascom/jmeter-vm-setup/README.md

 Once everything is setup correctly you should be able to create the VMs that are needed.

-A test setup that is included (in vars.yml.dist) will create 2 VMs, but you can create as many as you want.
+A test setup that is included (in vars.yml.dist) will create 3 VMs, one is the client, the other VMs are jmeter servers.
+You can create as many as you want.

 **NOTE**: You should copy vars.yml.dist to vars.yml and edit it to fit your needs, make sure you use the correct key pair!
 If you do not use the AWS ubuntu image, you might have to adapt the playbooks as well ...